 Cherish Center provides life-valuing support to young men and women facing unplanned pregnancies.
 Primary among their services is Cherish House, a supportive home for young women during pregnancy.
 Abstinence education, marriage mentoring, counseling, and parenting education are also provided by this ministry.
 Cherish Center is a strong and respected area ministry.
 OBCM partners in prayer support and leadership coaching.

-OBCM offers partnership with and facilitates partnership among many Christian churches in the northwest Iowa and southern Minnesota.
+OBCM offers a partnership with and facilitates a partnership among many Christian churches in the northwest Iowa and southern Minnesota area.
 Mission projects, both local and global, are a key point of church and OBCM partnership.
-Two churches rent space on the OCBM campus for regular church gatherings.
-Year-round, Downtown Church (EFCA) meets every Sunday at 5:30 pm in Founders Hall.
-Good News Community Church, Okoboji, meets in the Tabernacle every Sunday morning from mid-May-Labor Day weekend.
+One of the many ways this happens is through Good News Community Church of Okoboji.
+They meet in the Tabernacle every Sunday morning from mid-May-Labor Day weekend.